Weight Loss After 40: Menopause Belly Fat & Metabolism Reset

 So here is how I eat during the week:

-I eat meat, eggs, fish, shellfish, vegetables, dark chocolate and fruit.
-I eat butter, uncooked olive oil, mainly sheep and goat’s cheese.
+I eat meat, eggs, fish (non farmed), shellfish, vegetables, dark chocolate and fruit (mainly berries).
+I eat butter, uncooked olive oil, a little sheep and goat’s cheese.
 Pastas made with gluten free flour like buckwheat flour, lentil flour, chickpea flour.
-I eat pulses.
+I eat pulses in moderation.
 I cook with organic pasture fed meat fats, coconut oil, ghee or sometimes butter.
 I don’t go hungry believe me.

 Everything I skip gets swapped for something that’s actually healthy or at least harmless-so, yeah, I still eat normal food most of the time.